learn-ballerina/learn-ballerina.github.io/src/best_practices/code_style_best_practices.md

-# Code Style Best Practices
+# Code style best practices

 Nice to use best practices to improve the code style and consistency.